Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

     The selected task is marked as done and therefore closed.
 The status icon in the *Status* column changes from ![Cross](../../Assets/Icons/Cross05.png "[Cross]") to ![Check](../../Assets/Icons/Check02.png "[Check]").
 The date on *Done date* column is updated.

 ## Reopen a task

-You can reopen as task that has been marked as done if necessary.
+You can reopen a task that has been marked as done if necessary.

 #### Prerequisites

 As task has been marked as done, see [Mark a task as done](#mark-a-task-as-done).

-#### Procedures
+#### Procedure

 *Tasks > Menu entry Tasks > Tab LIST*